-Think about it – a big part of the Bar/Bat Mitzvah Memory is the gifts you received from your friends and family… And no one remembers the guy who gave money in increments of $18, just like everyone else did (unless you gave a ridiculously high amount, in which case will never forget you).
+Think about it – a big part of the Bar/Bat Mitzvah Memory is the gifts you received from your friends and family… Trust me – no one remembers the guy or gal who gave money in increments of $18, just like everyone else did (unless you give a ridiculously high amount, in which case they’ll never forget you).

-If you already know the young man or girl, you know things like:
+If you already know the young Bar/Bat Mitzvah, you probably know things like:

 Think about that before you decide to give them cash or a check.

-Tip: Another great idea is to get the young Bar or Bat Mitzvah a nice Tzedakah box, and chip in the first $18.
-That way you get them a meaningful gift, and you get to teach them about the importance of Tzedakah & charity in Jewish tradition.
+Tip: Another great idea I’ve seen people do in the past is to get the Bar/Bat Mitzvah a nice Tzedakah box, and chip in the first $18 (or more, depending on how generous you feel that day).
+That way, you get to have the cake and eat it too.
+Plus, you teach them a valuable lesson about the importance of giving Tzedakah.

 A Bar/Bat Mitzvah ceremony is a big deal… and deciding how much money you should give can be challenging… But it doesn’t have to be.